By Andrew Adcock, CEO, Crowd For Angels

 Time will tell if these innovative products will deliver the promises many hope they will.
 But in the meantime, remember one key thing.
 Should it not work out, you still have ownership of an underlying paper share, possibly in a great business that you wanted to back in the first place.

-If you are interested in finding out more about STOs (Security Token Offerings) then make sure you check out, Learn about tokens: “https://crowdforangels.com/learn-about-tokens”
+If you are interested in finding out more about STOs (Security Token Offerings) also known as Digitalised Assets then make sure you check out: “https://crowdforangels.com/learn-about-tokens”